Big Mountain Outfitters

 Dinner is served in a seperate canvas wall tent with wood stove heat.

 All meals and snacks included (3 meals per day, lunch is usually packed to go.)

 Private landowner permissions, commercial guiding permits and insurances.

-Once your moose is down, we will make sure to get it out of the woods, whether it be quartered or whole, we will also cape it if you would like to do a mount.
-From there, we drive you into the nearest town to the tagging station, and then go to the butcher if you choose to use one.
+Once your moose is down, we will make sure to get it out of the woods and back to camp, whether it be quartered or whole.
+We will also cape it if you would like to do a mount.
+From there you will need to take it to the nearest town for tagging and butchering.

 Maine big game hunting license: $26.00 Maine resident 115.00 Non Resident